MisolaInTheCloud/aws-security-identity/README.md

-# AWS Security and Identity Assignment
+# AWS Security and Identity

 This assignment demonstrates core IAM operations using the AWS Console and CLI, including user creation, permission testing, MFA setup, and custom role policies.